cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 weight: "1"
 ---

-Cloud Foundry is a multi-tenant platform designed to support multiple teams or customers with the necessary segregation of tenants.
+Cloud Foundry is a multi-tenant platform designed to support multiple teams or customers with the necessary separation of tenants.
 In this section, we take a quick look at the constructs that make this possible.

 ## Organizations and Spaces

 Organizations (orgs) and spaces are logical separations within a Cloud Foundry instance.
 Spaces live within orgs, and a single org can contain one or more spaces.

 Typically orgs separate tenants or projects.
 So, for example, an org could exist for each project or each tenant.
 Each org might then have separate spaces for different lifecycle stages, like development, staging, and production.
+Workloads (applications) are always deployed to a space.

+### Placement Pools

+As stated above, organizations and spaces are logical seperations.
+This means that workloads share the underlying infrastructure, with appropriate software defined separations (including containers, networks, etc).
+An optional feature called placement pools can be used to create a separation in the underlying virtual machines assigned to an organization.
+This optional feature is not available in deployments on Kubernetes.

 ## Role-Based Access Control